A collection of tidbits we've collected along the trail

 Calliope: The Pittsburgh Folk Music Society presents concerts at the Carnegie Lecture Hall in Oakland and the Pittsburgh Center for the Arts in Shadyside.
 Calliope also offers workshops and classes and sponsors a weekly open mic at the Bloomfield Bridge Tavern.

-The Pittsburgh House Concerts Yahoo Group is a clearinghouse for information about local house concerts.
+The Pittsburgh House Concerts Google Group is a clearinghouse for information about local house concerts.

 The Pittsburgh Songwriters Circle offers amateur and semi-pro songwriters free monthly contact, song critiquing and discussion.
-The group meets on the first Tuesday of every month at the Bloomfield Bridge Tavern in Bloomfield.
+The group meets on the first Tuesday of every month at Club Cafe on the South Side.

 SongSpace at First Unitarian is a celebration of folk, Americana, singer-songwriter, old-time, acoustic blues, and world music, featuring local, regional and national artists.
 Concerts take place at the First Unitarian Church of Pittsburgh in Shadyside.

 The Sunny Pugar Memorial Fund hires local musicians for live music visits to area hospitals and other caring places, creating a healing environment for patients, their families, visitors, and staff.

 The Three Rivers Arts Festival takes place near "The Point" in Downtown Pittsburgh in early June, with free performances on several stages.